seme4/ssi-consultancy/DeployersGuide.md

 then you need to install php5-mysql.

-### Expose an SQLite linked data store

-Edit index.php and add a new entry for an SQLite database e.g.

-    $app->addDataset(
-        new \SameAsLite\Store(
-            'sqlite:/var/www/sameasdb.sq3',
-            'table1'
-        ),
-        array(
-            'slug'      => 'testsqlite',
-            'shortName' => 'Test SQLite Store',
-            'fullName'  => 'Test SQLite store used for SameAs Lite development', 'contact' => 'Joe Bloggs',
-            'email'   => 'Joe.Bloggs@acme.org'
-        )
-    );

-Edit the path in:

-    'sqlite:/var/www/sameasdb.sq3',

-to be consistent with your file system.
-The path must be an absolute path to a directory. sameAs Lite will create the database file, sameasdb.sq3, if it does not exist.

-Ensure that the Apache user, www-data, is able to read and write files in the directory.
-One way of doing this is to make www-data the owner of this directory e.g.:

-    $ chown www-data:www-data /var/www/

-Create a file, create_sqlite_testtable.sql, with SQL commands to create a table of sample data:

-    create table if not exists table1 (canon TEXT, symbol TEXT PRIMARY KEY) WITHOUT ROWID;
-    create index if not exists table1_idx on table1 (canon);
-    insert into table1 values("canon1","symbol1");
-    insert into table1 values("canon1","symbol2");
-    insert into table1 values("canon2","symbol3");

-Execute these SQL statements in SQLite:

-    $ sqlite3 /var/www/sameasdb.sq3 < create_sqlite_testtable.sql

-Visit http://127.0.0.1/sameas-lite/datasets/testsqlite/status?_METHOD=GET&store=test and you should see:

-    Statistics for sameAs store table1:
-    3    symbols
-    2    bundles

 **Troubleshooting - Unable to to connect to sqlite**

 If the user interface shows a message like: